pscally1005/pscally1005.github.io/_posts/recipes/fish/2024-12-15-clam-sauce-new.markdown

 - parsley
 - oregano
 - lemon juice
-Description: This simple clam sauce is lower in fat and carbs than most, while being a good source of protein and vitamin B12.
-It's typically spooned over pasta, but it also goes well with chips, on a tortilla, or on top of a salad.
-It can be served both warm and cold, and takes only a few minutes to prepare
+Description: Did you know that clams are a fantastic source of <a href="/misc/vitamin-b12">vitamin B12</a>? <a href="/misc/vitamin-b12">B12</a> supports energy production, regulates mood, and much more.
+This simple clam sauce is significantly lower in added fat than most, while being a great source of <a href="/misc/protein">protein</a> and <a href="/misc/fiber">fiber</a>, aided by the red lentil pasta
 Instructions:
 - Cut your onion into a fine dice, and add to a medium pot with olive oil over medium heat.
 Cook until translucent